What is Title IX?

 - Administration of Student Conduct

-For Title IX concerns, including reports of sexual misconduct and harassment, please contact:
+For Title IX concerns, including reports of sexual harassment or discrimination, please contact:

 Jacqueline Fausnight, M.Ed.